Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

     This tutorial simply populates the SLAFVrfRegGetMsg and uses the SLAFVrfRegGet rpc to push a single message, receives all responses, stores the responses in a vector, and then prints out all of the responses.
     This tutorial showcases how to set up the SLAFVrfRegGetMsg and pull the responses from the SLAFVrfRegGetMsgRsp objects.

-[!NOTE] This section is relating to route redistribution and next hop tracking.
+>**Note:** This section is relating to route redistribution and next hop tracking.
 This is when the operation command is set to Notification.

 There is no use of databases here.
 For Notification: